Blog

 Mercury opposite or square the Moon in a natal chart is the tension between head and heart made structural.
 The mind and the emotional body pull in different directions.
 You feel one thing and think another.
 This isn’t a defect.
 It’s a built-in prompt to practice the integration this entire post is about.
 People with this aspect often become skilled translators between feeling and language, once they stop letting the mind win every argument.

-A prominent Neptune (conjunct the Sun, Moon, or Ascendant, or in the 1st house) dissolves the boundary between thinking and feeling naturally.
-If you have a strong Neptune, you’ve probably been told your whole life that you’re too sensitive, too impressionable, too porous.
-What’s actually happening is that your interoceptive signal is unusually loud.
-You’re not imagining things.
-You’re receiving information most people have learned to tune out.
-The practice for strong Neptune is not to feel more.
-It’s to trust what you’re already feeling.
+A prominent Neptune (conjunct the Sun, Moon, or Ascendant, or in the 1st house) dissolves the boundary between thinking and feeling.
+People with strong Neptune placements often get told they’re too sensitive, too porous, too impressionable.
+What’s happening at the neurological level is that the interoceptive signal is unusually loud.
+The information being received is real.
+Most people have learned to tune it out.
+The practice for prominent Neptune isn’t to feel more.
+It’s to trust what’s already being received.

 You can see these placements in your own chart through the Cosmic Blueprint tool.